jkaewprateep/META---Unity-and-C-basics/README.md

 🐑💬 ➰ Continuous movement by ```time delta``` and the ```speed``` effects on the rotation axis forward, make the object model rotate moving forward with the speed effect provided and the class can change the direction of the object ```forward``` and ```backward``` . </br>
 🧸💬 The ```time delta``` is a good object for continuous actions, Unity allows to use of the time delta anywhere or from import reference and instance but as a symmetric axis and original source on the screen the object they are working on the same time scalings. </br>
+🦭💬 The ```Vector3``` is a vector-like property of the object and contains useful functions where you can work with communication words forward, backward, rotation etc. </br>

 ```
 public class PlayerController2 : MonoBehaviour